A failed attempt at being a tourist in Ha Noi

 (K)Ekta Kapoor and her gang is omnipresent

 Apparently the Hindi TV soap operas are destroying countries other than India.
 This is what I found running on TV.
-I suggest that our government stop this Rafale / Eurocopter thing, pull the plug on nuclear weapon research and channel the entire fund towards getting our soar operas dubbed in as many languages as possible.
+I suggest that our government stop this Rafale / Eurocopter thing, pull the plug on nuclear weapon research and channel the entire fund towards getting our soap operas dubbed in as many languages as possible.

 Sampling food in Ha Noi